jperez01/gl-starter/README.md

 # GL Starter
 Starter code for OpenGL projects in C++.
 I constantly had small demos that I wanted to make, but I wanted a framework to work off of instead of starting from scratch.

+## Features
+* Abstractions for basic graphics primitives like texture, framebuffer, mesh, etc.
+* Guizmo tool for transforming objects in a scene.
+* Shader hot reload.
+* Asset loading from compressed files.

 ## Getting Started

 ### Prerequisites